nicklockwood/iVersion/README.md

 This setting is applicable to Mac OS only.
 By default, on Mac OS the iVersion alert is displayed as sheet on the main window.
 Some applications do not have a main window, so this approach doesn't work.
 For such applications, set this property to NO to allow the iVersion alert to be displayed as a regular modal window.

-    @property (nonatomic, assign) BOOL displayAppUsingStorekitIfAvailable;

-By default, if iVersion is running on iOS 6 or above then when the user presses Download, the app page will be displayed directly within the app instead of linking to the App Store app.
-If you don't want that, set this property to NO (YES by default).

     @property (nonatomic, assign) BOOL useAppStoreDetailsIfNoPlistEntryFound;

 If you are using the remote plist option, by default iVersion will only display an update alert if a release notes entry is found in that plist, even if a new version is detected on the app store.
 This allows you to delay the announcement of an update, or block the announcement of minor updates by selectivley omitting versions from the plist.
 If you would prefer iVersion to use the App Store release notes if no plist entry is found, set this option to YES (NO by default).